SecuSparkSecuSpark

 Government/DoD Eligibility Not eligible for IAT Level II DoD 8570/8140 approved

 CompTIA Security+ (SY0-701) is a globally recognized, vendor-neutral certification that validates foundational cybersecurity skills.
-It's often called the "gold standard" entry-level security certification for good reason:
+It is often called the "gold standard" entry-level security certification because it is DoD 8570/8140 approved, accepted by employers worldwide, and serves as a stepping stone to advanced certs like CySA+ and CISSP.

 • DoD 8570/8140 Compliance: Required for many U.S. Department of Defense and government contractor positions